framps/raspiBackupDoc/en/src/faq.md

 card with RaspbianOS and copy *raspiBackup* to it.
 Then you close the device to which the backup is to be restored, and the medium with the backup to the Raspberry.
-Then call up *raspiBackup* and have the desired backup written back to the device.
+Then invoke *raspiBackup* and have the desired backup written back to the device.
 Then shut down the system, insert the device with the restored backup and restart the Raspberry again.